-- 1. Growth Initiative: A Growth Initiative is a policy that grants the possibility of immunity from punitive discipline if a student initiates an appointment with the Executive Dean or other Student Development staff member, prior to the knowledge of inappropriate behavior coming to the attention of university officials. - 2.
+- 1. Growth Initiative: A Growth Initiative is a policy that grants the possibility of immunity from punitive discipline if a student initiates an appointment with their Program Director, prior to the knowledge of inappropriate behavior coming to the attention of university officials. - 2.
 Censure: The action implies that the student's behavior was inappropriate and not to be condoned.
 Conditions of the censure may be given in writing to the student.